television buying guide

 You can also connect to other wireless devices like your phone, tablet and laptop to experience your content on the big screen.
 Some models even allow you to use your smartphone as a remote control.

 Are there any drawbacks?

 You should check which apps come pre-installed on a TV before you buy, as you may not be able to add further apps later if there's something you want that isn't already installed.

 Smart TVs don't offer a recording facility.
 So if you want to record live television, you would still need a cable TV box or separate recording system.
 However, you will be able to access on-demand, subscription and catch-up content instantly, so accessing the shows you want, when you want them, will still be easy.

 the sound - why you'll probably need a sound bar

 Sound bases work in a similar way to sound bars but are designed to fit tidily under your TVs base, so they appear as part of the unit.
 This makes them ideal if space is an issue.
 Sound bases have the subwoofer built-in, so the bass sound is less prominent.
-They do, however, also use the reverb from your own set to create more natural sound.

 Home cinema systems

 With a home cinema system you can enjoy the full, real surround sound experience in your home.
 These systems typically include 5 or 7 speakers, along with a subwoofer.
 Setup can be complicated, and may involve positioning wires or setting up wireless, but it allows for the most immersive sound experience available.